Standard Interfaces by LNP/BP Association

 • RGB22 is a standard interface meant to implement digital identities.

-• RGB23 is aimed at implementing a more advanced version of Opentimestamps Protocol with additional features suitable to provide a provable commitment history of digital timestamped documents.
+• RGB23 is aimed at implementing a more advanced version of the Opentimestamps Protocol with additional features suitable to provide a provable commitment history of digital timestamped documents.

 • RGB24 addresses the need to interface to contracts providing a Decentralized Domain Name System like Ethereum's ENS.